npfs/npfs.github.io/cca.md

 ### New Call Screen

-This screen allows the Call Centre Advisor to begin a clinical assessment for a caller by selecting **Start Now** or alternatively aceees the Manage URN finctionality by selecting **Manage URN**
+This screen allows the Call Centre Advisor to begin a clinical assessment for a Caller by selecting **Start Now** or alternatively aceees the Manage URN finctionality by selecting **Manage URN**

 ![][new-call-screen]